kintohub/kintohub-docs/docs/kintoblocks.md

 2. In Basic Info form, specify details on `name`, `description`, `programming language` and `version` you would like to use.

-   { Add GIF video of entering name, description and selecting language, version & repository type }
+   { TODO : Add GIF video of entering name, description and selecting language, version & repository type }

 3. Next, specify the details pertaining to your repo sources in the **Repository form**.